jeremmfr/terraform-provider-junos/docs/resources/system_services_dhcp_localserver_group.md

 - **name** (Required, String)
   Interface name.
-  Need to be a logical interface.
+  Need to be a logical interface or `all`.
 - **access_profile** (Optional, String)
   Access profile to use for AAA services.
 - **dynamic_profile** (Optional, String)